ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

     GET /foo/:id controllers.Application.foo(id: reactivemongo.bson.BSONObjectID)

-When using BSON types in the route bindings, the Play plugin for SBT must also be setup (in your `build.sbt` or `project/Build.scala`) to install the appropriate import in the generated routes.
+When using BSON types in the route bindings, the Play plugin for SBT must also be set up (in your `build.sbt` or `project/Build.scala`), to be able to install the appropriate import in the generated routes.

 {% highlight ocaml %}
 import play.sbt.routes.RoutesKeys